marwane8/pocketmix/README.md

 - create a component library, with

+Full-service photography studio in Astoria, New York,

+ blending artistic vision with technical expertise to capture your unique moments and turn them into timeless memories."

-Full-service photography studio in Astoria, New York.
-Offering a broad range of photography services, from intimate portraits to candid lifestyle shoots and event coverage.
+Offering a broad range of photography services, from intimate portraits and candid lifestyle shoots to event coverage.
+Whatever your photography needs, My goal is to capture them with creativity and precision.

+Event Photography: "Relive Every Moment with Stunning Event Photography."
+Studio and Head Shots "Present Your Best Self with Professional Studio and Head Shots."

+Passport and Photo Restorations: "Perfectly Restored Memories and Flawless Passport Photos."